Kimserey/BlogArchive/20160310_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 `Warp` allows us to boot a sitelet from an .fsx file and run the sitelet from the FSI.

 The following script can be run in a .fsx.
 It boots up a SPA served on `localhost:9000`, with JS code and makes one call to a backend endpoint to get a `Hello!`.
 We basically get all the power of `WebSharper` to be run from FSI.
 It makes it easy to rapidly scribble some prototype and run a complete `WebSharper` webapp.

+_It is using packages added using `Paket`. `Paket` is good when working with .fsx as it does not include the version of the libraries in the folder path.
+So your references won't break each time you update your packages._

 ```
 #I "../packages/"
 #load "WebSharper.Warp/tools/reference-nover.fsx"